ardinsys/financial-charts/docs/guide/getting-started.md

 });
 ```

+When unmounting (for example inside a framework component `onUnmounted`/`useEffect` cleanup) call `chart.dispose()` so event listeners and observers are released.

+## Framework usage tips

+- React/Vue/Svelte can pass refs directly.
+The chart only needs a real `HTMLElement`.
+- Because `FinancialChart` manages its own canvases, you typically instantiate it in an effect hook and keep a ref to the instance for future updates.
+- Resize the parent container through CSS grid/flexbox – the library will detect the new bounds automatically via `ResizeObserver`.

 ## Next steps

-- Head to the Configuration guide for details on resizing, zooming, and programmatic updates.
+- Head to the Configuration guide for details on zooming, panning, indicators, and lifecycle hooks.
-- Read the API reference for method signatures and options.
+- Read the API reference for every method signature plus the event emitter contract.